adaanp/Sistemas/Trimestre1/Zabbix/README.md

 ![img](./img/000367.png)

-Remember that we need to create 3 items, because we have 3 values on different scripts, so we repeat the same process but with another ID.
+**Remember that we need to create an item**

 The last step is to create the graph.
 Click on **Graphs** ![img](./img/000368.png) and then **Create Graph**.

-You configure your graph as you want, but add the 3 items we have created before, like that:
+You configure your graph as you want, but add the item we have created before, like that:
 ![img](./img/000369.png)

 * Then you go to the *Main Menu* of Zabbix, and on *Graphs* you can check your own graph.